One thing I see many people doing in life is being pulled or pushed along by other people with no clear direction for themselves – and no goals.

 1 Year Goals

-Now we have some 5 year goals we need some 1 year goals.
+Now we have some 5 year goals we could take time to set some 1 year goals.

 The actions we take today, tomorrow and next week will all compound in to what we can achieve in 1 year.
 It flies by, so it makes sense to have some 1 year goals that lead in to the 5 year goals – which in turn lead in to the painted picture.